dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 Once you connect Azure AD app and Azure DevOps, you need to provide dbt Cloud information about the app:

-1. Navigate to your account settings in dbt Cloud
+1. Navigate to your account settings in dbt Cloud.
 2. Select **Integrations**.
 3. Scroll to the Azure DevOps section.
 4. Complete the form: